Information on New Hampshire Soils

 The Northeast Cooperative Soil Survey Conference

 New Hampshire and Vermont NRCS, U.S. Forest Service, and the Society of Soil Scientists of Northern New England, along with Plymouth State University hosted the 2014 Conference in Plymouth, New Hampshire.
-The 2016 regional conference will be held in New York.
+For more information about the conference: NECSSC

 Thank you to all our partners who made the conference such a success!

 The 2016 conference will be held in New York.

 For more information about New Hampshire Soils, please contact:

 Peter Whitcomb - Assistant State Soil Scientist, Concord, NH

 Karen Dudley - Resource Soil Scientist, Concord, NH